Remove Accessibility Remove Edcamps Remove Personalized Learning Remove Professional Learning

 A Principal's Reflections

 For the better part of my educational career, I always referred to any type of learning to assist me as a teacher or administrator as professional development (PD).
-For the most part, this consisted of attending mandatory district “PD” days, professional learning communities (PLC)’s or approved off-site experiences such as conferences, workshops, or webinars.
-With a PLN, I was able to learn anytime, anywhere, from anyone I wanted for free.
+In March of 2009, I began to use Twitter, and it was at this time that I began to create a Personal Learning Network (PLN).

 article thumbnail